kalliste/projectnotes/gamingrig/gamingpc.md

 A popular 4TB PCI 4.0 or 5.0 NVME SSD with a 5 year warranty and good reviews.
 Open to any brand if the reviews are good.

 MSI seems to have entered this market at some point and currently looking good.
+Also means extra confidence about the thickness being ideal for the motherboard's supplemental NVME cooling.

 https://www.newegg.com/msi-1tb-m461/p/N82E16820140039